The Puzzle of Motivation

 Still, we continue as if these scientific results never existed, Dan Pink regrettably reports to us.

 Watch the surprising truths about what motivates us in this excellent animation of what Dan Pink has at heart teaching us about motivation.
+It’s from The RSA ANIMATE: The surprising truth about what motivates us:

 In terms of the motivational factors these videos, which are largely presenting the same results, are challenging the general understanding that if you reward something you get more of the behavior you want and if you punish something you get less of the behavior you want.